nsriram13/rl-continuous-control/README.md

 # Continuous Control
 Deep RL algorithms for solving Unity ML-Agents Reacher environment.

+## Project Details
+In this project, we train a PPO based agent to control a double-jointed arm to move to target locations.
+We use a Unity ML-Agents based environment provided by Udacity for this exercise.
+More details about the environment is provided below.

+* The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
+* Each action is a vector with four numbers, corresponding to torque applicable to two joints (clipped between -1 and 1).
+* A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
+* We use the distributed version of the environment - this environment has 20 double-jointed arms.
+This can be used to speed up data collection (and also helps with randomizing training data).

+The goal of the agent is to maintain its position at the target location for as many time steps as possible.
+The environment is considered solved when the agent achieves a score of +30 over 100 consecutive episode and over all the 20 parallel arms.

 ## Getting Started

 To set up your python environment to run the code in this repository, follow the instructions below.